timheuer/vscode-awesome-copilot/README.md

 ## How to Use

 1. **Open the Extension**: Click the new Activity Bar icon (checkmark document) titled **Awesome Copilot**.
 (Previously this view appeared under Explorer; it now has its own dedicated container with a proper icon.)
-2. **Browse Categories**: Expand Chat Modes, Instructions, Prompts, or Agents sections
+2. **Browse Categories**: Expand Collections, Instructions, Prompts, or Agents sections
 3. **Preview Content**: Click the preview icon on any file to see its content
 4. **Download Files**: Click the download icon to save files to your workspace
 5. **Refresh Data**: Click the refresh icon in the view title to update repository data